 Summer School: Revising and Re-Imagining Picture Book Manuscripts

-That's what we aim to help you do in this summer school class with your picture book manuscripts, both during the class and for years afterwards.
 As independent editors, and in-house children's book editors in New York before that, both of us have years of experience in working with writers on picture books.
 To teach the methods we use, we created our successful "Revising and Re-Imagining Your Picture Book" in-person workshop.
 We then developed it into an online presentation in spring 2015, presented an updated version earlier this year, and now have built this summer session around that course.
-Like the earlier workshop, this teaches you techniques to help you find problems with your manuscript, reshape it, and then polish it up before you send it out.
+Like the earlier workshops, this teaches you techniques to help you find problems with your manuscript, reshape it, and then polish it up before you send it out.
 And we've added an optional "speed critique" group session to give you feedback.

 A free recording of a preview session, The Unwritten: What You Don't Say When Writing a Picture Book, is available.